data-centt/Data-Analytics/README.md

 # Data-Analytics-Dashboard
-Open Analytics dashboard where users can analyze csv, excel data easily and for free
+Open Analytics dashboard where users can analyze data in csv, excel and json files easily and for free.

+In Progress ...